wix/Detox/docs/Guide.Jest.md

 - The custom `SpecReporter` is recommended to be registered as a listener.
 It takes care of logging on a per-spec basis (i.e. when `it('...')` functions start and end) — which Jest does not do by default.
 - The custom `WorkerAssignReporter` prints for every next test suite which device is assigned to its execution.

-This is how a typical Jest log output looks when a `streamline-reporter` is set up in `config.json` and `SpecReporter` added in `e2e/environment.js`:
+This is how a typical Jest log output looks when `SpecReporter` and `WorkerAssignReporter` are enabled in `streamline-reporter` is set up in `config.json` and
+`SpecReporter` added in `e2e/environment.js`:

 ![Streamlined output](img/jest-guide/streamlined_logging.png)